James Burke is the founder and owner of Burke Pottery, a full-time ceramics studio, based in the hamlet of Millers Mills, New York.

-In addition to his studio location, Jim’s work is available at several fine art galleries and shops throughout New York State, including Munson-Williams-Proctor Arts Institute in Utica, NY, and The Artisan’s Guild on Main Street in Oneonta, NY.
+In addition to his studio location, Jim’s work is available at several fine art galleries and shops throughout New York State, including Gallery 54 in Skaneateles, NY, The Artisan’s Guild on Main Street in Oneonta, NY, and Mohawk Valley Center for the Arts in Little Falls, NY.
 He is also a member of the Syracuse Ceramic Guild.

 Jim was the Visiting Artist at Cazenovia Artisans in 2017.

 Jim was interviewed by Mohawk Valley Living.
 See the feature below.